equinor/fmu-tools/docs/qcforward.rst

 Design philosophy
 -----------------

-* The scripts shall be small and simple and easy to use also for modellers with little Python experience.
+* The client (user) scripts shall be small and simple and easy to use also for modellers with little Python experience.
 * Input will be a python dictionary, or a YAML file
 * The ``qcforward`` methods shall be possible to run both inside RMS and outside RMS (e.g. from an ERT job)